sydneyrenee/Thea-Code/docs/REBRANDING_IMPLEMENTATION.md

 # Rebranding Implementation Details

-This document explains the specific implementation details of the rebranding process from "Roo Code" to "Thea Code".
+This document explains the specific implementation details of the rebranding process from "Thea Code" to "Thea Code".

 ## Overview